kekse1/norbert/README.md

 should be ready.

 Last part is the `crawler` for text/code/.. input and the conversion scripts for media input (so audio and video, mostly).

-The `console` base is already running, so I'm **already** able to give my Norbert some input data to think about (can also be pipe'd.
+The `console` base is working great right now, so I'm **already** able to give my Norbert some input data to think about (can also be pipe'd.
 Great for `ffmpeg`, and many other use cases).

 ### Example screenshot
 Also visible: not all of my **profiles**, to (e.g..) easily decide the parameters for each data